CiscoDevNet/terraform-provider-intersight/website/docs/d/firmware_upgrade_status.html.markdown

 * `download_stage`:(string) The image download stages.
 Example:downloading, flashing.
 * `ep_power_status`:(string) The server power status after the upgrade request is submitted in the endpoint.* `none` - Server power status is none.* `powered on` - Server power status is powered on.* `powered off` - Server power status is powered off.
 * `initial_power_status`:(string) The server power status before the upgrade request is submitted in the endpoint.* `none` - Server power status is none.* `powered on` - Server power status is powered on.* `powered off` - Server power status is powered off.
+* `is_cdn_disabled`:(bool) A boolean flag which indicates that the generated pre-signed url is not a CDN URL when set to true.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `overall_error`:(string) The reason for the operation failure.